Artrajz/vits-simple-api/README.md

 ```

 Please note that for the Chinese extra version, the version should be changed to `extra` or `zh-clap`, and for the extra fix version, the version should be `2.4` or `extra-fix`.

+## Troubleshooting - Successfully loaded models are empty
+First of all, please check if your program directory is a **plain English path** (can't contain any Chinese or special characters), or else you will encounter the situation that the program can't load models even if it doesn't report an error.

+Secondly, please check if your models are correctly placed (refer to the section of **Manual Model Loading**).

+Your models should not be placed directly in `data/models`, but in a folder under the models directory (this folder can be any name without special characters), one directory for each sound model.

+Lastly, check the log for any messages like download failure, you can refer to the following section on **manually placing dependent models**

+### Manually placing dependency models

+download https://hf-mirror.com/TencentGameMate/chinese-hubert-base/resolve/main/pytorch_model.bin place in 'data\hubert\chinese_hubert_base'

+download https://hf-mirror.com/hfl/chinese-roberta-wwm-ext-large/resolve/main/pytorch_model.bin place 'data\bert\chinese-roberta-wwm-ext-large'

+download https://openi.pcl.ac.cn/Stardust_minus/Bert-VITS2/modelmanage/model_filelist_tmpl?name=G2PWModel-v2-onnx place 'data\G2PWModel'

+If you don't want to download it from the openi.pcl.ac.cn platform (large files are not available directly from your browser), you can download it here https://huggingface.co/restsun2028/B2ZHTH/blob/b0a8cc2c69c6d1962c679ea2887080a0a86e6bbf/g2pW/g2pW.onnx Get to 'g2pW.onnx'

 # API